ramanathanlab/genslm/README.md

 ### High Performance Computing

 We have a CLI tool to make it easier to launch training jobs on various HPC platforms.
-You can specify which system you would like to submit to by specifiying the `-T, --template` option.
+You can specify which system you would like to submit to by specifying the `-T, --template` option.
 We currently have templates for `polaris` and `perlmutter`.
-By default, submitted jobs will output results to the directory where the submit command was run, you can use the `-w` option to specifiy a different `workdir`.
+By default, submitted jobs will output results to the directory where the submit command was run, you can use the `-w` option to specify a different `workdir`.
 Please run `python -m genslm.hpc.submit --help` for more information.
 See config.py for documentation on the yaml options, and note that config.yaml paths **MUST** be absolute.
 ```
 module load conda/2022-07-19
 conda activate genslm